 You want your employees to be effective in their new roles as sales reps, but high training costs can leave you between a rock and a hard place.

 When it comes to professional sales training, you know that sales reps who know their stuff are bound to be more effective at selling your product.
-Why gamble on the success of your business?
+Why gamble on the success of your business, especially given the rising average sales training cost.
 Investing in your sales team gives you higher levels of sales and loyal employees.
 The trick is to train your sales team in a way that doesn’t break the bank but does deliver results.